sods/bioinformatics/feedback.md

 layout: page
 title: Feedback
 ---

 **BMS353** is a module where theoretical knowldge is applied to data analysis.
-In this module we will use tools like programming and statistical methods that enable us to do so.
-In order to learn smoothly and construct your knowledge in the subject, it is very important that you value and considere the contribution of **feedback** in your learning.
+To this scope we will use tools like programming and statistical methods that enable us to do so.
+In order to learn smoothly and construct your knowledge in the subject, it is very import that you value and considere the contribution of **feedback** in your learning.
 To this pourpose there will be a variety of activities during the module that are specifically aimed at:

 * improving provision of quality feedback
 * improving students engagement with feedback.